-Note: If your local government operates a wastewater facility that includes co-generation or power generation operations with a nameplate capacity of 1 MW or higher and emits over 2,500 metric tons of CO2 per year, or a stationary combustion source that emits at least 25,000 metric tons of CO2 per year, you will be subject to ARB's mandatory reporting regulation under AB 32.
+Note: If your local government operates a wastewater facility that includes co-generation or power generation operations with a nameplate capacity of 1 MW or higher and emits over 2,500 metric tons of $CO_2$ per year, or a stationary combustion source that emits at least 25,000 metric tons of $CO_2$ per year, you will be subject to ARB's mandatory reporting regulation under AB 32.
 The regulation has additional reporting requirements beyond what is described in this Protocol.

-For more information, see 0and to download the mandatory reporting requirements, visit www.arb.ca.gov/cc/reporting/ghg-rep/ghg-rep.htm.
+To download the mandatory reporting requirements visit: www.arb.ca.gov/cc/reporting/ghg-rep/ghg-rep.htm.